 The Sixth Form have a special place in the school community being our senior students, and always want to give something back to the lower school; which is great as they remember what is needed to succeed at that age!
-This is something we absolutely encourage and student mentors, both academic and pastoral ("student listeners"), are a vital part of the school's success, along with our Youth Health Champions.
+This is something we absolutely encourage and student mentors, both academic and pastoral ("student listeners"), are a vital part of the school's success.